simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 **NORTHERN HIGHWAY TO URUMCHI 99**

 tribes occupying the higher grazing valleys of the Tekes and Kunges in the central Tien Shan and the steppe country of Jungaria.
-Nowadays, the oasis conducts an extensive trade with Kalmuck, Torgut, and Oldt tribes, occupying the higher mountain valleys of the Tien Shan and the steppe country round Karashahr.
+Nowadays, the oasis conducts an extensive trade with Kalmuck, Torgut, and Ölöt tribes, occupying the higher mountain valleys of the Tien Shan and the steppe country round Karashahr.
 Kuchar is connected with Khotan by a desert route following the bed of Keriya River, and receives by that route its share of Khotan trade.

 The antiquities of Kuchar have been repeatedly studied by European and Japanese expeditions: first the Russian expeditions under Dr. Klementz and Berezovski on behalf of the Russian Academy of Sciences, then the Japanese expedition of Count Otani; the several German expeditions under the leadership of Professor Griinwedel and Dr. Le Coq; the two expeditions of Sir Aurel Stein and the French expedition of Professor Pelliot.
 The principal ancient sites of the oasis are situated in three important groups: Kizil, Kumtura, and Kirish.
 For a detailed study of the ancient wall paintings in the cave shrines, the student may consult the monumental editions of Dr. Le Coq.
 According to him, the wall paintings in the ruined cave temples of the Kuchar Oasis and those of Turfan (Khojo, Tuyok, Sangim, Bazaklik, Chikkan kol) exhibit several distinct styles of art: